pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ```
 ### Symbolic regression detection of laws: detection of Monod law on real data

-In this example we replicate the detection of the Monod law on real data presented in the Kinbiont paper.
-First we set up the paths of the data and where to save the results:
+In this example, we replicate the detection of the Monod law on real data presented in the Kinbiont paper.
+First, we set up the paths of the data and where to save the results:

 ```julia
 path_to_data = "your_path/data_examples/plate_data.csv"